 Why do I have an itchy beard?

 Your beard will always be itchy a bit because of the food, dust and dead skin that gets trapped in the hair.
 You can’t avoid these things but you can do something about them.

 The worst itching of all comes in the early days — the make or break days, when an itch can be so bad you begin to seriously consider staying clean shaven for the rest of your days.
 Nothing wrong with that of course, except that your face looks better with a beard.

 The early itchy growth is as a result of your years spent shaving.
 Shaving sharpens the hair and makes it coarse like sandpaper (which is why stubble is rough to the touch).
 The coarse hair breaks through and irritates the skin, which results in inflammation and dryness.
 These things combined cause the untold itchiness which I’m feeling just writing this.

 So that’s the problem.
 Now for the solution.

-Stopping beard itch is a five-step process.
-Five steps seems a bit much when you consider the itch from a midge bite can be fixed with a dollop of steroid cream, but don’t think of this as a way simply to stop itchiness, think of it as a grooming process that’ll keep your beard in tip-top shape.
+Stopping an itchy beard is a five-step process.
+Five steps seems a bit much when you consider the itch from a midge bite can be fixed with a dollop of steroid cream, but don’t think of this as a way simply to stop an itchy beard, think of it as a grooming process that’ll keep your beard in tip-top shape.